rhinonix/penny-fincher/docs/guide/recurring-transactions.md

 When a recurring transaction is due (based on its frequency and start date), you can generate an actual transaction from it:

+1. Click on the "Recurring Transactions" tab
-1. Click the "Process Due Transactions" button
+2. Click the "Process Due Transactions" button in the top right corner
-2. PennyFincher will:
+3. PennyFincher will:
    - Check which recurring transactions are due
    - Create actual transactions for them in the Transactions sheet
    - Update the "Last Processed" date for each processed recurring transaction
    - Calculate the next due date
+4. You can then switch back to the "Transactions" tab to see the newly created transactions

 ### Enabling/Disabling Recurring Transactions